ForestAdmin/agent-nodejs/docs/agent-customization/relationships/multiple-records.md

-Relation that points to multiple records are displayed in the frontend in the `Related Data` and in the `Explorer` sections.
+Relationships that point to multiple records are displayed in the frontend in the `Related Data` and `Explorer` sections.

 ![Explorer section](../../assets/relationships-multiple-explorer.png)

 ## One-to-Many relations

-In a one-to-many relation, one record from a collection is connected to multiple record in another.
+In a one-to-many relationship, one record from a collection is connected to multiple records in another.

-Think about countries and towns: a country have multiple towns, each towns belongs to a country.
+Think about countries and towns: a country has multiple towns, and each town belongs to a country.

 ```javascript
 // Link 'countries' to 'towns'